 Trying to Keep Mosaic Law is Impossible and Leads to Damnation

 Those who falsely say Christians are still under the Law of Moses must realize it is impossible to keep it.
 There are 613 Laws and legalists must be pressed to realize they do not keep them.
 Although they think they do, they are actually hypocrites who do not.
 For example, ask them if they put tzitzit on the corners of their clothing (Num.
 15:38), if they bind tefillin on their head and arm (Deut.
 6:8), if they affix the mezuzah to the doorposts and gates of their house (Deut.
-6:9), if the make sure to read the Shema every the morning and at night (Deut.
+6:9), if they make sure to read the Shema every the morning and evening (Deut.
 6:7), if they remove chametz on the Eve of Passover (Ex.
-12:15), if they examine the marks of all cows their beef comes from (so as to distinguish the clean from the unclean) (Lev.
-11:2), if they examine the marks of all the fishes their fish meat comes from (so as to distinguish the clean from the unclean) (Lev.
+12:15), if they examine the marks of all cows their beef comes from (Lev.
+11:2), if they examine the marks of all the fishes their fish meat comes from (Lev.
 11:9), if they slay cattle, deer and fowl according to the slaughter laws (Deut.
 12:21), if they never eat flesh with milk (Ex.
 34:26), if they never make loans on interest (Lev.
 25:37), if they never borrow on interest (Deut.
 23:20), and if on the Sabbath they abstain from sowing, baking, washing wool, tying and making loops (i.e., tying shoe laces), tanning, writing two or more letters (including in texts, facebook or internet), erasing two or more letters, building, making a fire, putting the finishing touch on an object, or transporting an object between a private and public domain, etc. If they do any of these things on Sabbath, they are violating Sabbath Law and are hypocrites for putting Christians under it.

 Peter knew Mosaic Law was impossible and thus, again, stated he and the ancient Jews were not even able to bear it (Acts 15:10).
 Paul also knew Mosaic Law was impossible and thus in Romans 3:9-20 he says man’s universal wickedness shows the Law is like a mirror revealing how evil everyone is (vv.
 9-20).
 This then informs his conclusion that no one will be justified by law observance (v.
 20) since man is too wicked and the Law is too perfect.
 His logic is it is not possible to keep the law to God’s satisfaction and be justified by that means.
 Paul’s solution comes in v.
 25 which says therefore God sent Jesus to be our propitiatory sacrifice received by faith.
 Thus, while law is impossible because of our fallen condition and merely reveals how sinful we are like a mirror, faith in Jesus is instead what leads to right standing with God.